JuanCaPriego/JuanCaPriego/README.md

 Biomedical engineer & Data Scientist
 --------------------------------

-I started my career passionate about prototyping in the medical field and  along the way found the joy of adding code to the medical world to each of my projects.
-I'm passionate to learn new technologies and frameworks to work with and transforming every idea into an amazing tool!
+I started my career passionate about prototyping in the medical field and along the way found the joy of adding code to each of my projects.
+I'm eager to learn new technologies and frameworks to work with and transform every idea into an amazing tool!

 * 🌍  I'm based in México City
 * ✉️  You can contact me at [juancarlos.priegoj@gmail.com](mailto:juancarlos.priegoj@gmail.com)